t9md/vim-ezbar/README.md

   endfunction
   ```

-* But its' tiresome to write all configuration by your self?
+* But sometime, its' tiresome to write all configuration by your self?
-Merge parts other user provide and add a little portion
+Merge parts other user provide with a portion you added.
   ```Vim
   let u = {}
   function! u.my_encoding()